lvlingxiao1/SimplexLPSolver/README.md

 The input should be in a separate file with the following format.

-The first line contains two number: number of variables n and number of constraints m
+The first line contains two number: number of variables n and number of constraints m;

-The input should be in standard form, which implies a maximization problem.
+The input should be in standard form, which implies a maximization problem;

-The next m lines contains the matrix A, with n elements in each row.
+The next m lines contains the matrix A, with n elements in each row;

-The next line contains the vector b, and last line contains c.
+the next line contains the vector b;

+and last line contains c.

 For example, for
 ```
 maximize    x1 + 2 x2 + 0.5 x3
 subject to  x1 + x2 + x3 <= 5
             x1 <= 3
             x2 <= 1